 How much does an air tightness test cost?

 We strive to ensure each quote is the most competitive in the market, offering you real value for a quality service.
-Factors that will affect the cost of an air leakage test include the size and complexity of the building.
 An air tightness test for a house under 200 m sq costs €249

 What happens if my building fails the air tightness test?